Shmuel Agmon: Biography

-After his discharge, he completed his undergraduate and master's degrees at the Hebrew University and went to France for further studies.
+After being discharged from the British Army in 1946, Agmon completed his undergraduate and master's degrees at the Hebrew University and went to France for further studies in 1947.
+He learned of the passage of the United Nations Partition Plan for Palestine while en route to France by ship in November 1947.
 He obtained a PhD from Paris-Sorbonne University in 1949, under the supervision of Szolem Mandelbrojt.
-He returned to Jerusalem after working as a visiting scholar at Rice University from 1950 to 1952, and was appointed full professor at the Hebrew University in 1959.
+He then went to the United States and worked as a visiting scholar at Rice University from 1950 to 1952 before returning to Jerusalem.
+He joined the faculty of the Hebrew University of Jerusalem in 1952 and became a full professor in 1959.
+He was elected to membership in the Israel Academy of Sciences and Humanities in 1964.
+Agmon retired in 1990 but continued to conduct research.